waf1102/rd_notify/README.md

 # rd_notify
 Lightweight Dockerized script to check when your Real-Debrid account expires.
 Sends to console and to Discord if configured.
-Notifications happen daily.
+Notifications happen on startup and daily.

 ## How to Run
 ### Docker